-- How do I take notes currently? - Does how I take notes differ depending on what class I'm in?
-If so, how? - What are some ways I have seen students take notes differently? - How can I improve my note-taking to make it more effective for me?
+How do I take notes currently?

+- Does how I take notes differ depending on what class I'm in?
+If so, how? - What are some ways I have seen students take notes differently?

 Study Skills

 Studying is very important in college.
 Your study hours may vary, but it is best to set a schedule.
 Once you set your class schedule, look for gaps throughout your day.
 It is during these gaps that you should avoid going back to your room to watch TV, hang out with friends, or take a nap.
 Instead, head to your favorite study spot.
 This will allow you more social time after your classes are finished for the day.
 In college, the amount of time you study usually directly correlates with what your grades become.
 Here are a few more differences when it comes to studying in college instead of high school.